avh4/elm-diff/README.md

 Compares strings to produce change lists.  `diffChars` and `diffLines` are provided.

 The currently-implemented algorithm is the [Hunt-McIlroy algorithm](http://en.wikipedia.org/wiki/Hunt%E2%80%93McIlroy_algorithm).
-Adequate performance of `diffChars` is achieved by first diffing the lines, and then diffing the chars only of the changed lines.
+Adequate performance of `diffChars` is achieved by first diffing the lines, and then diffing the chars only of the changed lines, and by returning early if a given token is not found anywhere in the remaining list.

 Pull requests optimizing the existing algorithm are welcome.